 Pass-rate claim ledger

-| Ledger row | Confidence | Public treatment |
+| Ledger row | What the ledger records | Public treatment |

 |---|---|---|

-| Official Cisco CCNA exam page | High | Cite official exam facts and say no public pass-rate percentage was found in reviewed text. |
+| Official Cisco CCNA exam page | No public pass rate found on the reviewed page | Cite official exam facts and say no public pass-rate percentage was found in reviewed text. |

-| Third-party exam-prep cluster | Low | Keep as an internal review queue item.
-Do not quote or reuse as a CCNA pass-rate fact. |
+| Third-party exam-prep cluster | Low confidence, kept as a review queue item | Do not quote or reuse as a CCNA pass-rate fact. |

 The public page should be boring in the right way: official facts in one column, unsupported folklore in another, and a clear instruction not to plan around the folklore.